qjiangzhao/TEtrimmer/README.md

 - 📄**TEtrimmer_consensus_merged.fasta** - *TE consensus library file after de-duplication.*

 ## Optional!
+But recommended!
 Manual inspection of TEtrimmer outputs by provided TEtrimmerGUI.
 You can use the TEtrimmerGUI tool to inspect and improve TEtrimmer generated TE consensus library.
-This step is optional!
 TEtrimmer output can be used for genome-wide TE annotation directly.
 But if you want to get a traditional manual-curation level TE consensus library, you have to perform this step.
+Especially for LINE and SINE elements.

 ### Start TEtrimmerGUI